Storage sunrise: Solar battery makers eye take-off as prices fall

 Ecoult's lead-acid system, which allows batteries to operate in a partial state of charge, is already being used to power King Island off Australia's southern mainland, a producer of high quality dairy, beef and other food products, enhancing its green reputation.

-East Penn plans to launch a smaller scale version in the fourth quarter and is commercialising the technology in the United States, which is modernising its power grid.
+East Penn plans to launch a smaller scale version in the fourth quarter and is commercializing the technology in the United States, which is modernizing its power grid.

 "We've got a very large, strong team in the Americas and we're working with Ecoult on how best to start introducing the platform and products that we've developed," said East Penn senior vice president, industrial sales, Bruce Cole.